Install SPL2-based apps

 .

-The following sections describe the current limitations in this Beta.
+The following sections describe the current limitations for SPL2-based applications.
 These sections are updated when a limitation is removed or changed.

 Dataset limitations